affiliate disclosure

 If support is a priority, Kinsta is the better choice.
 You can reach out to a Kinsta rep from more sources than Cloudways.
 In addition, there are no add-on charges for Kinsta support, and every user receives first-class WordPress-led expert assistance.

 If you plan on hosting a CMS other than WordPress, choose Cloudways.
-The platform supports other content management systems and readily provides support and tools to improve your experience.
+The platform supports other content management systems and provides tools and support to improve your experience.

 Cloudways or Kinsta?
 You have a choice.
 I have given you the information you need to make the right decision.